-The result is a comprehensive look at the WordPress ecosystem as it exists across the legal industry, along with a head-to-head comparison of asset overhead between WordPress and non-WordPress law firm sites.
+Using the same 303-site dataset that underpins our ongoing law firm web technology research, we read the source of every homepage and measured what it loads.
+What follows is a portrait of the WordPress ecosystem as it actually exists across the legal industry, and a head-to-head comparison of asset overhead between WordPress and non-WordPress firm sites.

 Methodology

-We analyzed the HTML source code of 303 law firm homepages collected from organic Google search results across 25 high-growth U.S. markets (2 practice areas per market).
-For each site, we performed the following detection steps:
+We analyzed the HTML source code of 303 law firm homepages collected from organic Google search results across 25 high-growth, mid-size U.S. markets (two practice areas per market).
+All data was collected in March 2024 from live homepage source.
+For each site we performed the following detection steps:

-- WordPress detection: We checked for the presence of
+- WordPress detection: we checked for the presence of

-- Plugin detection: We extracted plugin slugs from
+- Plugin detection: we extracted plugin slugs from

 wp-content/plugins/[plugin-name]/paths.
-Only plugins that load front-end assets are detectable through this method. - Asset counting: We counted all external CSS stylesheet references (
+Only plugins that load front-end assets are detectable through this method. - Asset counting: we counted all external CSS stylesheet references (

-All data was collected in March 2024 from live homepage source code.
 Plugin counts represent only those plugins that expose identifiable file paths in the rendered HTML.
-The actual number of installed plugins is likely higher.
+The true number of installed plugins is almost certainly higher.

-The Numbers at a Glance
+The numbers at a glance

-Platform Distribution
+Platform distribution

-WordPress dominates the law firm website landscape, but what is more striking is what fills the remaining 37%.
-The vast majority of non-WordPress law firm sites are custom-built.
-The major website builders that dominate other industries barely register in legal.
+WordPress dominates the law firm website landscape, but what fills the remaining 37 percent is more telling.
+The large majority of non-WordPress law firm sites are custom-built.
+The website builders that command share in other industries barely register in legal.

 | Platform | Sites | Share |